ascend4/ascend4/solvers/a4sqp/CUTEST_PROGRESS_160.md

 Outcome cells use compact light+number codes.
 The key below the table maps codes to outcome classes.

 Cells with an `L` suffix used the experimental least-squares solve path for that profile.

+Cells with a `P` suffix accepted at least one reduced-gradient polish fallback step.

 Matrix profile headers are shortened to solver/Hessian labels; full profile settings are listed in the summary table.